,

 Getting the most from a reflection filter

 Set the filter a few inches behind the mic, sing into the mic from a comfortable distance, and put something absorptive on the wall you face.
 Use a pop filter for plosives and watch your levels with good gain staging.
+If a shield alone isn’t enough, the next step up is one of the best portable vocal booths for fuller isolation.
 Then follow our full workflow in how to record vocals at home, and see the home studio setup hub for treating the rest of the room.

 Frequently asked questions